New Jersey Employment Misrepresentation Lawyers

 Contact our New Jersey employment misrepresentation lawyers

 Accepting a job under false pretenses can be devastating.
 You may have left another job, relocated, or made other major life changes to accept the position.
-At Aiello, Harris, Abate, our New Jersey employment lawyers are ready to fight for you.
-Call us today at to (908) 561-5577 or contact us online to schedule a free initial consultation.
+At Aiello, Harris, Abate, Law Group PC, our New Jersey employment lawyers are ready to fight for you.